AndrewTran03/AndrewTran03-ESLint-TypeScript-Rules/README.md

 #### Alternative - `ESModules`

 - **Note:** In `ESModules`, the `__dirname` variable is not available.
-As a fix, in most cases, we can leverage `process.cwd()` in this case since the `ESLint` file configuration is typically written at the top-level of a project.
+As a fix, in most cases, we can leverage `import.meta.dirname` or `process.cwd()` in this case since the `ESLint` file configuration is typically written at the top-level of a project.
 However, if this does not work, some alternatives can be found in this [StackOverflow](https://stackoverflow.com/questions/46745014/alternative-for-dirname-in-node-js-when-using-es6-modules) post.

 ---